 Feedback helps us to respond and do better.
-We always welcome input from patients, residents, carers, family members, clients and consumers.
+We welcome input from patients, residents, clients, family members and carers.

 If you are not satisfied with our service, please contact us.
 We take complaints seriously and aim to resolve them quickly and fairly.

-You can fill in the online feedback form or contact us via:
+To provide feedback, you can fill in our online Feedback Form or contact us via: